humanetech-community/community-hub/_posts/2019-04-23-d-day-at-htc.md

 ---
-title:  "April 23rd is D-Day of The Center for Humane Technology"
+title:  "Today is D-Day at The Center for Humane Technology: &quot;A New Agenda for Tech&quot; Livestream"
-excerpt: "I am just a small guy, I realize it and have come to appreciate that.
-Yes, I can even say that I crave to become smaller and smaller, until I am tiny."
+excerpt: "April 23rd is a very special day.
+After a full year operating under the radar, preparing, The Center for Humane Technology will set &quot;A New Agenda for Tech&quot;!"
 header:
   teaser: /assets/images/blog/d-day-at-htc/humanetech-htc-livestream-announcement.jpg
   og_image: /assets/images/blog/d-day-at-htc/humanetech-htc-livestream-announcement.jpg